zaproxy/zaproxy-website/site/content/blog/2016-01-04-zap-newsletter-2016-january/index.md

 For the first newsletter of 2016 we have a special feature on a new vulnerability **“XCOLD Information Leak”** that caught the eye of one of our key contributors, how he found it and how you can use a new ZAP rule to detect it.

-**Table of Contents:**

-  * News
-  * New / Improved Add-ons
-  * Special Feature: XCOLD Information Leak
-  * Upcoming Talks and Training
-  * Featured Contributor: Paulo Brito
-  * Feedback
-  * Next Month...

 ##  News

-Steve Springett ([@stevespringett](https://twitter.com/stevespringett)) has implemented a [ZAP Sonar plugin](https://github.com/stevespringett
-/zap-sonar-plugin) which integrates ZAP into SonarQube v5.1 or higher.
+Steve Springett ([@stevespringett](https://twitter.com/stevespringett)) has implemented a [ZAP Sonar plugin](https://github.com/stevespringett/zap-sonar-plugin) which integrates ZAP into SonarQube v5.1 or higher.
 He’s also looking for anyone interested in maintaining this going forwards, so please have a play with it and get in touch with Steve and/or myself if you might be interested in keeping it going.
 Don't worry if you don't know much about the ZAP side of things, we can help with that!